-Running role-playing games online is a kind of hell.
-Be it by blog, forum, e-mail or some sort of real-time hookup, sustaining a game can be near impossible.
-While I have no hard data on this, my guess would be that only 1 in 10 online games succeed, and that’s probably wildly optimistic — the real number’s probably closer to 1 in 50.
+Running play-by-post role-playing games online is a kind of hell.
+Be it by blog, forum, e-mail, or some sort of real-time hookup, sustaining a game can be near impossible.
+While I have no hard data on this, my guess would be that only 1 in 10 online games succeed, and that’s probably wildly optimistic.

-The problems are legion, but mostly come down to a question of time: players not having enough time to post, game masters not having enough time to respond, and everyone having a sense that the game is moving a glacial speeds.
+The problems are legion, but mostly come down to a question of time: players not having enough time to post, game masters not having enough time to respond, and everyone having a sense that the game is moving at glacial speed.
 This fractured time warp leads to disinterest and apathy, which leads to the dissolution (or more likely, outright abandonment) of the game.

 They can have their gold … and spend it too … and wikis just might be the perfect solution for doing that.

 Wikis are open-ended, collaborative websites that make it easy for a community of users to post and edit documents, both their own and those created by other members of the community.
 Wikipedia is the best-known example, but people have used them for everything from writing books to chronicling Star Trek to RPG world-building.